 This translation, which has an accompanying Arabic text, is also extensively footnoted.
 Unlike the conversational footnotes in Mawdudi, the Khan footnotes usually cite other sacred texts or authoritative historical interpretations of the Koran.
 As such, the Khan translation is much more scholastic, more of a textbook.

 “Scholarly consensus” is the key.
 Over the centuries, “scholarly consensus” has become unassailable dogma.
 As Muhammad said, “Whoever speaks of the Book of Allah (the Koran) from his own opinion is in error.”
 (Reliance of The Traveller, pg.
 751.)
-From the beginning, Muslims were not allowed to think, not allowed to challenge religious authority.
+From the beginning, Muslims were not allowed to challenge religious authority.

 That remains true today.
 A devout Muslim who gives you “his opinion” about a verse in the Koran is out of bounds, and knows it: “Never explain a verse of the Holy Koran by your own opinion, but check on as to how it has been understood by the scholars of Sacred Law who came before you.
 If you comprehend something else by it and what you have understood contradicts the Sacred Law, forsake your wretched opinion and fling it against the wall.”
 (Reliance of The Traveller, pg.
 804.)

 The point I wish to stress is that every word of the commentaries and footnotes in both the Mawdudi and Khan translations is scholarly consensus, as authoritative as the text of the Koran itself.
 (The Ali translation is virtually free of any input from the translator.)

 The primary difference between these two translations, one from Pakistan, the other from Saudi Arabi, is that the Khan translation emphasizes the jihad requirements of Islam while the Mawdudi translation emphasizes the theocratic requirements of Islam.
 I found them to be complementary, not contradictory.